ProfileBase#

 The method used to determine the overlap of the aperture on the pixel grid:

-• 'exact' (default): The the exact fractional overlap of the aperture and each pixel is calculated.
+• 'exact' (default): The exact fractional overlap of the aperture and each pixel is calculated.
 The aperture weights will contain values between 0 and 1.

 • 'center': A pixel is considered to be entirely in or out of the aperture depending on whether its center is in or out of the aperture.
 The aperture weights will contain values only of 0 (out) and 1 (in).